CuriousYoda/forum-image-scraper/README.md

 ## How to use

+- Download the project as a zip file, unzip and move into the folder
-- Open the "inputs.properties" file and set proprties.
+- Locate the "input.properties" file and set proprties.
 Here are some example property values
     - hostSite = https://www.petforums.co.uk
     - thread = https://www.petforums.co.uk/threads/cute-pet-photo-contest.1952
     - pageAppender = /page-